-EUA is organising a focus group for university practitioners across Europe to discuss how to articulate and implement strategies for public engagement on 19 January 2018.
+EUA organised a focus group for university practitioners across Europe to discuss how to articulate and implement strategies for public engagement on 19 January 2018.

 Public engagement describes the myriad of ways in which the activity and benefits of higher education and research can be shared with the public.
 Engagement is by definition a two-way process, involving interaction and listening, with the goal of generating mutual benefit.